ashwingohil/Rhyming-Words/README.md

  **.walk = (would mean search the exact word "walk" - defined as VOC(in the code) - (vocubulary exact)**

- **Now See the below output which shows data for letter - T and childnode data with words starting with tr**
+ **Now See the below output which shows data for letter - "T"(root) and childnode data with words starting with "tr"**

  ![image](https://user-images.githubusercontent.com/26901597/205448611-4790ff7f-a70e-4a9d-b797-100ba90b2b8c.png)

 **Now I am making a query = _trap .
 By looking at the data you will expect that it will take 5 iterations to reach word - "trap" as it would need 5 comparisions.
 But thats not true.
-Look at the line in below screenshot which is a print statement - "In tree query init" which basically would signify iterations.
+Look at the line in below screenshot which is a print statement - "In tree query init" which basically signifies iterations.
 It will only take 1 iteration to reach to that row**

 ![image](https://user-images.githubusercontent.com/26901597/205448368-6297213d-ee77-4c86-91bf-dff768b405f4.png)